awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/8-r53-zone/_index.en.md

 {{< img step-2a.png >}}

 We’ll start by creating the primary record for the application.
-Give record the name `application` and:
+Give the record the name `application` and:
 * Select **Record type** of **“A- Routes traffic to an IPV4 address and some AWS resources”** from the pulldown.
 * Click the toggle to select **Alias**
 * Under **“Route traffic to”**, select **“Alias to Application and Classic Load Balancer”**.